psrc/urbansim2/indicators/README.md

 ## Setup

-Create a 'csv_store' directory inside the indicators directory and place the follwing two in it.
+Create a 'csv_store' directory inside the indicators directory and place the follwing two files in it.

 ```
 J:\Projects\UrbanSim\Indicators\csv_store\growth_centers.csv